Sonita-a/developers-agent-toolkit/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for details

+replace receivingbankaccount details with
+.Hi,
+ I’m using Raenest to receive NGN payments.

+ Here are my NGN account details

+ Account name
+ Raenest/Sonia Oghenemano Etiko

+ Bank name
+ Kredi Money Mfb Ltd

+ Account number
+ 1859088946,
+Mastercard number 5399 4354 3228 5678